 - Host classes on cooking, gardening, art, etc.

 I add this section to illustrate that buying a larger home, a property with acreage, or a home in a pricier area could reap monetary benefits.

 Consider being strategic in the choice of home and realistic about how I can use square footage and acreage to generate cash.

 I haven't had to spend big to get a nice (though not luxurious) home.
-This approach can involve developing a budget (rather than letting someone else tell me what I can or can't afford), take the time to locate the right house, consider the costs of a home and cost-savings associated with the property, think about ways (besides selling) that I might use my house to generate revenue.
+This approach can involve developing a budget (rather than letting someone else tell me what I can or can't afford), taking the time to locate the right house, considering the costs of a home and cost-savings associated with the property, thinking about ways (besides selling) that I might use my house to generate revenue.
 When I put everything together and buy an affordable home, I may have extra cash available to spend and invest.

 How did you decide on the price to pay for a home?